 Communicate with your family or other household members about the time you plan to spend with your motorcycle.
 Express that you will be using the garage or drive way at a certain time.
 Assuming these household members are respectful, you won’t run into any troubles with claiming space to work in.

 Communicate to your spouse or partner that you’ll be working in the garage for certain hours, and then stick to those hours and not more.
 That way they won’t get frustrated with the time you’re spending away from them (speaking from experience here).

-Register to online forums specific to your motorcycle.
-Occasionally browse through it and see what other people are discussing, common issues you notice, how they fixed it, etc. This provides you with a valuable and reliable platform to refer to with answers from people who experiencing similar situations.
+Register on online forums or join Facebook groups specific to your motorcycle.
+Occasionally browse through it and see what other people are discussing, common issues you notice, how they fixed it, etc. This provides you with a valuable and reliable platform to refer to with answers from people who are experiencing similar situations.
 There might even be some other owners that live near you that are willing to come over and help you work on your project.

 For more helpful tips on restoring a motorcycle that will save you time, see my article here.

 If you are working on a project motorcycle, there will be times you’ll get stuck and not know what to do next and/or not know how to solve an issue with the motorcycle.
 Don’t lose hope just yet.
 This happens to every single motorcycle restoring enthusiast.
 There are a few things you can try before resorting to taking your motorcycle to a mechanic.

 The internet has a plethora of resources and knowledge to help you fix your motorcycle.
 YouTube is especially helpful to witness hands-on fixes and tips specific to your motorcycle.
 As stated before, forums are especially helpful for your specific motorcycle.
 The internet is what I relied on when I restored my first motorcycle and is something I continue to rely on with current projects.
 Do a little research and you may be surprised with the answers you find.